jmervine/remote-runner/README.md

 ## Remote::Configuration

-Configuration can be set a number aof ways:
+Configuration can be set a number of ways:

     Remote.configure("./path/to/config.yml")